 Cyberpunk fashion is the future of streetwear fashion.
-It is a movement that brings together elements of clothing and accessories from punk rock and cyber subcultures.
+It is a movement that combines clothing and accessories elements from punk rock and cyber futuristic subcultures.

 Cyberpunk Fashion Designers

 The cyberpunk style draws influences from various sources, mainly from Japanese, Hong Kong, and Western cultures.
 The fusion of these elements results in a futuristic look with a retro-tech feel.

 Many designers have an essential role in developing this style, but today we will be discussing 3 of them only.
 These three designers are:

 Yohji Yamamoto (山本 耀司, Yamamoto Yōji, born October 1943) is a Japanese fashion designer based in Tokyo and Paris.
 Considered a master tailor alongside those such as Madeleine Vionnet, he is known for his avant-garde tailoring featuring Japanese design aesthetics.